 What is an invention disclosure?

-When is a ROI required?
+When is an IDF required?

-If, in the course of conducting research or providing patient care at Jefferson, an employee (including residents and fellows) conceives of and/or reduces to practice a discovery/invention, she/he is obligated to report such discovery/invention by completing an ROI form.
+If, in the course of conducting research or providing patient care at Jefferson, an employee (including residents and fellows) conceives of and/or reduces to practice a discovery/invention, she/he is obligated to report such discovery/invention by completing an IDF form.
 This form provides important information for the invention review process.
 The discovery/invention could be a new or different process, a device, a compound, an animal model or a software program.

 If you are a Jefferson employee and/or used Jefferson resources to create/discover the invention, Jefferson owns the invention/intellectual property (see the Patent Policy), but has very generous revenue sharing.

 - The IDF form filled out as completely as possible.